 Invisalign is a trusted brand that gives full support throughout your treatment.
 Although Invisalign can be more expensive than SDC, their i7 and Lite treatment provide just mild to moderate correction and are cheaper alternatives to Invisalign Full.
 You can take Invisalign's Smile Assessment to check whether you're eligible, and then visit your nearest provider to find out which treatment you need and how much it will cost.

-If Invisalign turns out to be out of your budget, or you just like the idea of being able to do everything from home, we think Straight My Teeth is a good alternative to SDC because it's so affordable.
+If Invisalign turns out to be out of your budget, or you just like the idea of being able to do everything from home, we think Straight My Teeth is a good alternative to SDC because it's so affordable. and has great UK-based customer service.
 With their aligner plan costing just £999 including whitening, it's a big saving on most other brands in the market.
 Take a quick online assessment to see if Straight My Teeth is suitable for you.

 What is Smile Direct?